tibbon/octosource/source/_posts/2013-02-14-how-to-use-git-for-collaborative-blog-editing.markdown

 cd octosource
 ```

 If everything went well, then you should be in a directory with a handful of files.
+You don't need to do this every time- just when getting a new repo.
 To see the names of them type `ls -al` in Linux/OS X and `dir` in Windows.

+What we need to do next is open up this directory in whatever text editor suits you.
+On OS X, I use TextMate which isn't free but is awesome.
+There's a free 30-day trial though.
+On Windows, you might try something like [Komodo](http://www.activestate.com/komodo-edit) or [Notepad++](http://notepad-plus-plus.org/).
+Linux has countless options as well.
+Search on Google for 'open source code editor'.
+A good one will have code highlighting at least for Markdown.
+You do not want to use something like Microsoft Word to edit these files.
+Notepad could work in a pinch, but lacks text highlighting and is generally pretty limited feature-wise.

+Blog posts are stored in Octopress in the source/_posts directory.
+They use a format called Markdown which helps format the text.
+Take a few minutes a read over the [Markdown documentation](http://daringfireball.net/projects/markdown/).
+Its cleaner and easier than reading HTML.
+For the most part if you're just editing it should be relatively self-explainitory.

+So, let's say you've opened this blog post, which is stored as `source/_posts/2013-02-14-how-to-use-git-for-collaborative-blog-editing.markdown` and made some changes.
+Let's see if Git knows that you changed the files.
+From the terminal try the following:

+`git status `